-My whole group mini-lessons are usually about 10 minutes long.
-We do a variety of activities during this time.
-I might review previous skills or introduce new skills and vocabulary.
-Some days I’ll read a picture book that relates to the concept we’re studying or we might play a quick whole group game such as ‘I Have Who Has’.
-I love using my Math Reference Notes during my mini lessons.
+Whole group mini-lessons are usually about 10 minutes long.
+During this time, I often review previous skills or introduce new skills and vocabulary.
+Some days I’ll read a book that relates to the concept we’re studying, or we might play a quick whole group game such as ‘I Have Who Has’.
+I love using Math Reference Notes during my mini lessons as a guided note taking tool.
 The left side of the page has student friendly examples, and then I use the right side of the page for guided practice.
-I also frequently have my students use manipulatives and their dry erase boards during our mini lesson.
-Dry erase boards are a great way to keep students engaged during the mini lesson.

 This is the time for students to share what they learned, struggled with, or would like to learn more about.
 They should share HOW they completed their task and allow other students to ask questions and make comments.
-It is important to focus on the process rather than only if the student got the answer right (which of course is important too).
-I have learned that I have to have some questions prepared in advance for this time, because the questions asked should promote a deeper thinking and understanding of the concept.
-It is also important that I clear up any misunderstandings or misconceptions during this time.
+It is important to focus on the process, rather than only if the student got the answer right (which of course is important too).
+I try to have questions prepared in advance for this time, because the questions asked should promote a deeper thinking and understanding of the concept.
+It is also important that to clear up any misunderstandings or misconceptions during this time.
 I love using Exit Tickets during closing as a brief formative assessment.
 I use the assessments to guide the following day’s mini lesson or small group.

 Guided Math Groups

 Guided math groups are an important component to guided math.
 They allow you to monitor student work, help maintain student attention, and provide support for struggling learners.
 I don’t try to meet with guided math groups five days a week, as it’s just not feasible for me.
 I like to meet with small groups two to three times a week.